- Home

 After this course you will need to attend night classes for ‘off job’ (theory modules) and complete ‘on job’ practical tasks at your place of work.

-The length of time it takes to become a qualified electrician is approximately two – three years after completing the Level 3 course.
+The length of time it takes to become a qualified electrician is approximately four years after completing the Level 3 course.

 Come in and have a chat about your study options with the staff at our Hawke’s Bay campus or, simply give us a call on 0800 22 55 348.